Toni-SM/skrl/docs/source/intro/getting_started.rst

 Noise plays a fundamental role in the exploration stage, especially in agents of a deterministic nature, such as DDPG or TD3, for example.

 skrl provides, as part of its resources, **classes for instantiating noises** as shown in the following code snippets.
-Refer to :ref:`Noises <resources_noises>` documentation for more information.
+Refer to :doc:`Noises <../api/resources/noises>` documentation for more information.

 .. tabs::